-The Supervisory Board has three standing committees, the identities, memberships and functions of which are described below:
+The Supervisory Board has three standing committees, the identities, memberships and functions of which are described below.
+Each Supervisory Director who is "independent" may be considered for Committee assignment during any year of his/ her term as determined by the Supervisory Board.

 Audit Committee.
 The current members of the Audit Committee are Messrs.
-Kearney (Chairman), Joyce and Ogren.
-Following the 2013 annual meeting, and assuming the election of the candidates, the members of the Committee shall be Messrs.
-Kearney (Chairman), Ogren and Dunlap.
+Kearney (Chairman), Dunlap and Ogren.
+For 2014, the Supervisory Board is not expecting any changes to the membership of the Audit Committee.

 The Audit Committee's principal functions, which are discussed in detail in its charter, include making recommendations concerning the engagement of the independent registered public accountants, reviewing with the independent registered public accountants the plan and results of the engagement, approving professional services provided by the independent registered public accountants and reviewing the adequacy of our internal accounting controls.
 Each member of the Audit Committee is independent, as defined by Section 10A of the Exchange Act and by the corporate governance standards set forth by the NYSE and, to the extent consistent therewith, the Dutch Code.
 Each member of the Audit Committee is financially literate and Mr. Kearney qualifies as an audit committee financial expert under the rules promulgated pursuant to the Exchange Act.
-The Audit Committee held four meetings in 2012.
+The Audit Committee held four meetings in 2013.

 The Audit Committee operates under a written charter.
-A copy of the Audit Committee charter may be found on the Company's website, at www.corelab.com/corporate/governance.aspx.
+A copy of the Audit Committee charter may be found on the Company's website, at www.corelab.com/investors/governance.

 Compensation Committee.
-The current members of the Compensation Committee are Messrs.
-Ogren (Chairman) and Joyce.
-Following the 2013 annual meeting, and assuming the election of the candidates, the members of the Committee shall be Messrs.
-Ogren (Chairman), and Dunlap.
+The current members of the Compensation Committee are Mr. Ogren (Chairman), Mr. Dunlap and Ms. van Kempen.
+For 2014, the Supervisory Board is not expecting any changes to the membership of the Committee.

 The Compensation Committee's principal functions, which are discussed in detail in its charter, include a general review of our compensation and benefit plans to ensure that they are properly designed to meet corporate objectives.
 The Compensation Committee reviews and approves the compensation of our Chief Executive Officer and our senior executive officers, granting of awards under our benefit plans and adopting and changing major compensation policies and practices.
 The Compensation Committee also regularly discusses a succession plan for the Chief Executive Officer and other senior executive management.
-In addition to establishing the compensation for the Chief Executive Officer, the Compensation Committee reports its recommendations to the Supervisory Board for approval to review and approve awards made pursuant to our LTIP.
+In addition to establishing the compensation for the Chief Executive Officer, the Compensation Committee reports its recommendations to the Supervisory Board for approval to review and approve awards made pursuant to our Long-term Incentive Program ("LTIP").
 Pursuant to its charter, the Compensation Committee has the authority to delegate its responsibilities to other persons.
-The Compensation Committee held two meetings in 2012.
+The Compensation Committee held three meetings in 2013.

 The Compensation Committee periodically retains a consultant to provide independent advice on executive compensation matters and to perform specific project-related work.
 The consultant reports directly to the committee, which pre-approves the scope of the work and the fees charged.
-The Committee indicates to the consultant the role that management has in the analysis of executive compensation, such as the verification of executive and Company information that the consultant requires.
-In 2012, the Compensation Committee retained Frost HR Consulting ("Frost"), formerly known as Stone Partners, Inc. to advise it on selecting a peer group of companies to be used for compensation purposes.
+The Committee communicates to the consultant the role that management has in the analysis of executive compensation, such as the verification of executive and Company information that the consultant requires.
+For 2011 and again for 2013, the Compensation Committee retained Frost HR Consulting ("Frost"), formerly known as Stone Partners, Inc., to advise it on selecting a peer group of companies to be used for compensation purposes.
+In 2014, the Compensation Committee requested and received a letter from Frost addressing the consulting firm's independence, including the following factors: